spacelab-ufsc/spacelab-transmitter/docs/telecommands_transmissions.rst

 system or device to implement operating (but not control) functions and Software-Defined Radio (SDR) a radio in which some or all of the physical layer functions are software defined.
 [1]_

-As said before,the SDR used in Spacelab transmissions to satellites is the USRP B210.
+As said before,the SDR used in Spacelab transmissions to satellites is the USRP B210 and the modulation used is the GMSK.

 USRP
 ****